CHRISTIAN COUNTY SHERIFF’S OFFICE – DEPUTY SELECTION PROCESS

 h.
 Peace Officer Standard Training (POST) certificate

-At the conclusion of the Oral Interview Board, a conditional offer of employment can be extended to the applicant.
+At the conclusion of the testing process, a conditional offer of employment can be extended to the applicant after an interview with the Sheriff.
 At that point, applicants must successfully pass a requested drug screen.
 The drug screening consists of a urine sample, tested for specific drugs.

 Budget constraints and the number of vacant openings determine the exact number of applicants who receive a Final Offer of Employment.
 This offer is extended to applicants who successfully completed the drug screening and an overall final review.
-Additionally, applicants must sign a one-year commitment contract.
-This contract requires the applicant to remain employed with the Christian County Sheriff’s Office for at least one year; otherwise, the applicant must reimburse the Sheriff’s Office the cost of training and uniform expenses based upon a prorated basis.
+Additionally, applicants must sign a two-year commitment contract.
+This contract requires the applicant to remain employed with the Christian County Sheriff’s Office for at least two years; otherwise, the applicant must reimburse the Sheriff’s Office the cost of training and uniform expenses based upon a prorated basis.

 The Christian County Sheriff’s Office is an Equal Opportunity Employer